Thursday, May 10, 2012

 The Pioneers

 Mimico began to look attractive to city dwellers as early as the mid 1870s when a nucleus of suburban cottage development began.
 These early pioneers occupied large lakefront estates south of the Lake Shore Road.
 The first three estates were established in 1875 by William Irving, a prominent Toronto architect, W.H.
 Sparrow and William Hewitt, successful Toronto merchants.
 John Kay followed a few years later.
 However, with the construction of the streetcar line along the Lake Shore Road in the early 1890s the area became more accessible to Toronto.
 Many wealthy families began to move into the area to establish large lakefront estates.
 The area became a popular location and developers moved in to purchase farmland and subdivide it into new residential communities.
+In 1904 the Grand Trunk Railway established its westerly marshalling yards nearby and the area boomed.
 By 1905 the population reached over 300 and Mimico gained status as a Police Village, giving the population limited autonomy from the Township of Etobicoke.
-In 1906 the Grand Trunk Railway established its westerly marshalling yards nearby and the area boomed.
 The population rose to over 800 by 1911 when the community gained independence from Etobicoke Township as a full fledged Village, and then a Town in 1917.
 The community remained independent until 1967 when the provincial government forced it to amalgamate with the Borough of Etobicoke.
 Though many of the former lakefront estates were demolished and replaced by apartment developments in the 1950s and 1960s, a few of the grand houses remain.

 Continued Threats

 However many of them are vulnerable to loss.
-In the 1990s the Jessie Applegath estate was demolished.
+In the 1990s the Jessie Applegath House was demolished.
 Others are currently vacant and their future uncertain.

-There has been some success.
-The Fetherstonhaugh Gardener's Cottage will be designated under the Ontario Heritage Act and will be with us for many years to come.
+There have also been some successes.
+The Fetherstonhaugh Gardener's Cottage was designated under the Ontario Heritage Act in 2011 and will be with us for many years to come, and the highly significant Ormsby/Franceschini Estate was designated under the Ontario Heritage Act in the fall of 2013.

 Do you have information or photos of the Mimico Beach Estates?
 If so I would love to hear from you.